kachunkachunk/kachunkachunk.github.io/_posts/2023-07-27-introducing-frogheim-plus.md

 [Wagon]
 ; Change false to true to enable this section. enabled = false
 ; Change the base wagon physical mass of the wagon object.
-; This is essentially the base weight of a cart. wagonBaseMass = 20
+This is essentially the base weight of a ; cart. wagonBaseMass = 20
 ; This value changes the physical weight of wagons by +/- more/less from item weight inside.
-; The value 50 would increase the weight by 50% more.
-The value -100 would remove the entire extra weight. wagonExtraMassFromItems = 0
+The ; value 50 would increase the weight by 50% more.
+The value -100 would remove the entire extra ; weight. wagonExtraMassFromItems = 0

 [Inventory]
 ; Change false to true to enable this section. enabled = false
-; Player inventory number of rows (inventory is resized up to 6 rows, higher values will add a scrollbar). default 4, min 4, max 20 playerInventoryRows = 4
+; Player inventory number of rows (inventory is resized up to 6 rows, higher values will add a ; scrollbar). default 4, min 4, max 20 playerInventoryRows = 4
-; Wood chest number of columns
-; (default 5, 3 min, 8 max)
+; Wood chest number of columns(default 5, 3 min, 8 max)
 woodChestColumns = 5
-; Wood chest number of rows (more than 4 rows will add a scrollbar).
-; (default 2, min 2, 10 max)
+; Wood chest number of rows (more than 4 rows will add a scrollbar).(default 2, min 2, 10 max)
 woodChestRows = 2
-; Personal chest number of columns.
-; (default 3, 3 min, 8 max)
+; Personal chest number of columns.(default 3, 3 min, 8 max)
 personalChestColumns = 3
-; Personal chest number of rows
-; (default 2, 2 min, 20 max)
+; Personal chest number of rows(default 2, 2 min, 20 max)
 personalChestRows = 2
-; Iron chest number of columns.
-; (default 6, min 3, max 8)
+; Iron chest number of columns.(default 6, min 3, max 8)
 ironChestColumns = 6
-; Iron chest number of rows (more than 4 rows will add a scrollbar) ; (default 4, min 3, max 20) ironChestRows = 4
+; Iron chest number of rows (more than 4 rows will add a scrollbar)(default 4, min 3, max 20)
+ironChestRows = 4
-; Blackmetal chests already have 8 columns by default but now you can lower it ; (default 8, min 3, max 8) blackmetalChestColumns = 8
+; Blackmetal chests already have 8 columns by default but now you can lower it(default 8, min 3, ; max 8)
+blackmetalChestColumns = 8
-; Blackmetal number of rows (more than 4 rows will add a scrollbar) ; (default 4, min 3, max 20) blackmetalChestRows = 4
+; Blackmetal number of rows (more than 4 rows will add a scrollbar)(default 4, min 3, max 20)
+blackmetalChestRows = 4
-; Cart (Wagon) inventory number of columns
-; (default 8, min 6, max 8)
+; Cart (Wagon) inventory number of columns(default 8, min 6, max 8)
 cartInventoryColumns = 8
-; Cart (Wagon) inventory number of rows (more than 4 rows will add a scrollbar) ; (default 3, min 3, max 30) cartInventoryRows = 3
+; Cart (Wagon) inventory number of rows (more than 4 rows will add a scrollbar)(default 3, min 3, ; max 30)
+cartInventoryRows = 3
-; Karve (small boat) inventory number of columns
-; (default 2, min 2, max 8)
+; Karve (small boat) inventory number of columns(default 2, min 2, max 8)
 karveInventoryColumns = 2
-; Karve (small boat) inventory number of rows (more than 4 rows will add a scrollbar) ; (default 2, min 2, max 30) karveInventoryRows = 2
+; Karve (small boat) inventory number of rows (more than 4 rows will add a scrollbar)(default 2, ; min 2, max 30)
+karveInventoryRows = 2
-; Longboat (large boat) inventory number of columns
-; (default 8, min 6, max 8)
+; Longboat (large boat) inventory number of columns(default 8, min 6, max 8)
 longboatInventoryColumns = 8
-; Longboat (large boat) inventory number of rows (more than 4 rows will add a scrollbar) ; (default 3, min 3, max 30) longboatInventoryRows = 3
+; Longboat (large boat) inventory number of rows (more than 4 rows will add a scrollbar)(default 3, ; min 3, max 30)
+longboatInventoryRows = 3
 ; By default tools and weapons go into inventories top to bottom and other materials bottom to top.
 ; Set to true to make all items go into the inventory top to bottom. inventoryFillTopToBottom = false
 ; By default items go to their original position when picking up your tombstone.
-; Set to true to make all stacks try to merge with an existing stack first. mergeWithExistingStacks = false
+Set to true to ; make all stacks try to merge with an existing stack first. mergeWithExistingStacks = false

 [FreePlacementRotation]
-; Change false to true to enable this section, if you set this to false the mode will not be accessible. enabled = false
+; Change false to true to enable this section, if you set this to false the mode will not be ; accessible. enabled = false
 ; Rotates placement marker by 1 degree with keep ability to attach to nearly pieces. rotateY = LeftAlt rotateX = C rotateZ = V
 ; Copy rotation of placement marker from target piece in front of you. copyRotationParallel = F
 ; Set rotation to be perpendicular to piece in front of you. copyRotationPerpendicular = G

 [Shields]
-; Change false to true to enable this section, if you set this to false the mode will not be accessible. enabled = false
+; Change false to true to enable this section, if you set this to false the mode will not be ; accessible. enabled = false
-; Increase or decrease the block value on all shields in %. -50 would be 50% less block rating, 50 would be 50% more block rating. blockRating = 0
+; Increase or decrease the block value on all shields in %. -50 would be 50% less block rating, 50 ; would be 50% more block rating. blockRating = 0

 [FirstPerson]